AnkitaPorel/test/gemma3-1b.md

 # Poem Collection

 This document contains a series of poems written based on specified titles and categories.
-Each poem adheres to the given style and theme.

 ---